-The Global Innovation and Entrepreneurship Internship Program is for students interested in working for entrepreneurial ventures in a variety of fields.
-Through this program, students are connected with full-time, paid internships with ventures across the world.
+The Summer 2018 Innovation & Entrepreneurship Internship Program is for students interested in working for entrepreneurial ventures in a variety of fields.
+Through this program, students are connected with full-time, paid internships with ventures near and far!
 It is open to all years, including graduating seniors.
 See what previous interns said about the program here.

 keep up to date with Failure Fund recipients here.